State Little League Championship returns to Penfield, thousands expected from across New York

-PENFIELD, NY (WORC) Last year the Town of Penfield was unable to host the New York State Little League Championship games due to Covid-19 and the shutdown.
-This year baseball is in full swing again with eight teams from across the state in our area competing for the chance to go to regionals.
+PENFIELD, N.Y.
+(WROC) — Last year the Town of Penfield was unable to host the New York State Little League Championship games due to the COVID-19 shutdown.
+This year, baseball is in full swing again with eight teams from across the state in our area competing for the chance to go to regionals.

-Greg Kamp, 2021 Chair of the Little League Championship, says he’s never seen a group of players so excited.
-“They are jumping out of their uniforms,” he says.
+Greg Kamp, 2021 Chair of the Little League Championship, said he’s never seen a group of players so excited.
+“They are jumping out of their uniforms,” Kamp said.

-He says these games are through and through a community affair.
-“And it truly is from sponsorships to fans coming out…”
+According to Kamp, these games are a community affair through and through, “and it truly is from sponsorships to fans coming out.”

-With eight teams playing, some as from as far away as Long Island and Staten Island— Kamp says to expect some big total numbers this week to Penfield.
-“About 3,000 to 3,500 hundred fans come into the games,” with more expected this weekend.
+With eight teams participating, some as from as far away as Long Island and Staten Island — Kamp said to expect some big total numbers this week to Penfield.
+Around 3,000 to 3,500 hundred fans come into the games with more expected this weekend.

-Those numbers, good news for the region still trying to recover from the shutdown.
-The fans, here for the week and ready to spend.
+Those numbers are positive news for the region that is still trying to recover from the pandemic shutdown.
+The fans attend for the week and ready to spend.

 “We need to get food and stuff, go out to eat near the hotel.
-We’re going to do some sightseeing,” says Dan Ackerman who drove here with his family from Long Island.
+We’re going to do some sightseeing,” Dan Ackerman said, who drove to Penfield from Long Island.

-The town supervisor says this championship, will mean big bucks for the immediate area.
+The town supervisor said this championship, will mean big bucks for the immediate area.
 70 cents from every dollar spent stays in Penfield.

-“Getting back and being able to serve their base again, and then serving people who are coming into our community it just priceless,” says Tony LaFountain, Penfield Town Supervisor.
+“Getting back and being able to serve their base again, and then serving people who are coming into our community it just priceless,” said Penfield Town Supervisor Tony LaFountain.

-Kamp says Little League is back— and it’s about time. “(The players) were definitely ready to go with this and just as happy as everyone else that at least we’re somewhat out of COVID.”
+Kamp said Little League is back — and it’s about time. “[The players] were definitely ready to go with this and just as happy as everyone else that at least we’re somewhat out of COVID.”

 The games conclude in Penfield on August 1st.
-The winning team at the end of all of this will head on to Bristol, Connecticut for Little League Regionals…one step away from the Little League World Series.
+The winning team at the end will head to Bristol, Connecticut for Little League Regionals — one step away from the Little League World Series.

 The following teams will be in Penfield competing: